 It’s a great spot for brunch with a selection of sweet and savoury dishes ranging from granola to avocado on toast.

-With a student clientele, Jozi is very well-priced as it is.
-But if you arrive between 8 am and 12 pm you get a free pastry with your coffee.
+With a student clientele, Jozi is already very well-priced.
+But if you arrive between 8 am and 12 pm, you get a free pastry with your coffee.

 Location: 3 rue Valette, 75005.